-The Erawan Group is managed on
+The Erawan Group is managed on the principle of good corporate governance

 The Board of Directors has determined a Corporate Governance (CG) Policy with commitment to pursue our business in accordance with the principles of good corporate governance, emphasize legal compliance, integrity and adherence to the Code of Conduct where information is disclosed with a transparency, robust internal control system and a strong check and balance mechanism are in place to enhance confidence among shareholders, financial institutions, business partners and all stakeholders by adopting the Corporate Governance Code, recognized as the standard in Thailand.
-The key principle of CG code are as follows:
+The key principles of CG code are as follows:

 - Establish Clear Leadership Role and Responsibilities of the Board